CNL-TN-2025-022 Technical Note

 We introduce the term "digital archaeology" to describe the process of excavating dormant creative projects from personal archives.
 Unlike traditional writing advice emphasizing forward progress, digital archaeology recognizes that creative projects often develop below conscious attention over extended periods.
 Files in old directories, notes in forgotten folders, and abandoned drafts may contain mature narrative DNA awaiting conditions for expression.

-The Novelization Engine methodology assumes that long-incubated projects carry advantages: domain expertise accumulated over decades, thematic concerns refined through lived experience, and narrative structures tested against the author's evolving understanding.
+The Novelization Engine methodology assumes that long-incubated projects carry advantages: domain expertise accumulated over years or decades, thematic concerns refined through lived experience, and narrative structures tested against the author's evolving understanding.
 The challenge is not generating new ideas but recovering, integrating, and completing existing ones.

-1.4 Scope
+1.5 Scope

 This technical note covers: